-Care Dimensions partners with Long Term Pharmacy Solutions, a pharmacy benefit manager, to meet your medication needs, 24 hours a day.
-At the time of admission to hospice, the admission nurse assesses your medication needs, confers with your attending physician to obtain any needed medication orders, and calls Long Term Pharmacy Solutions to order medications.
+Care Dimensions partners with Long Term Pharmacy Solutions, a pharmacy that also serves as the pharmacy benefit manager, to meet your medication needs, 24 hours a day.
+At the time of admission to hospice, the admission nurse assesses your medication needs, confers with your attending physician to obtain any needed medication orders, and calls Long Term Pharmacy Solutions to order necessary medications.

 According to The Centers for Medicare and Medicaid guidelines, if you have Medicare Part D drug coverage, your pharmacy must invoice Care Dimensions for all your medications.
 We will work with your physician and pharmacy to determine which medications are related to your hospice diagnosis and medically necessary, and therefore covered under the Medicare hospice benefit.
-Medically necessary medications that are unrelated to your hospice diagnosis will be covered by your Part D plan.
+Medically necessary medications that are unrelated to your hospice diagnosis will be covered by your Medicare Part D plan.
 Any prescription medications you continue to take that are determined not to be medically necessary will become your financial responsibility.

 Please do not hesitate to speak to your Care Dimensions social worker or nurse if you are having any difficulties with insurance coverage for your medications.
 We will work closely with you to ensure that these issues are resolved.

-At each visit, the hospice nurse monitors the supply of medications related to your hospice diagnosis to ensure timely refill.
-Your refills or new orders are telephoned to Long Term Pharmacy Solutions and will be delivered to your home by a courier service.
+At each visit, the hospice nurse monitors the supply of medications related to your hospice diagnosis to ensure a timely refill.
+Your refills or new orders are transmitted to Long Term Pharmacy Solutions and will be delivered to your home by their courier service.

-Please keep medications out of the reach of children and use only as directed by your hospice nurse.
+Please keep medications out of the reach of children and use only as directed by your hospice nurse and/or provider.